 - Square of dark chocolate

 - String cheese sticks

 - Sweet potato chips

 Staying Hydrated at School

-It’s tempting to just buy those pouches and boxes of juice for the lunch box.
+It’s tempting to just buy those pouches and juice boxes for the lunch box.
 But oh, the price!
-Not to mention the sugar and all those other ingredients too.
-Chocolate milk is actually a decent choice.
-It’s been shown that post-workout, drinking chocolate milk can help with muscle recovery.
+Not to mention the sugar and all those other ingredients that come with buying fruit juices.

 Dehydration is a problem, especially when weather is warm.
 Dehydration can lead to muscle fatigue and exhaustion, as well as headaches.
 Water is so much better for kids.
 And they’ll drink more of it if you include a filled water bottle every day in their backpack.

 Fill up the bottle with ice and top it off with water.
 The water will melt slowly and kids can refill at the school drinking fountain throughout the day.